- Ingleside Middle School

 GIRLS SOCCER, GIRLS SOFTBALL, BOYS BASKETBALL

-Registration is currently open for 2nd quarter sports: girls soccer, boys soccer, girls softball and boys basketball.
+Registration is currently open for 3rd quarter sports: girls basketball, boys flag football, boys and girls cross country.
 Must be completely registered at www.registermyathlete.com and paid in order to participate.
-Practice begins Monday, October 18th from 2:30-4:00 pm.
+Practice begins Wednesday, January 5th from 2:30-4:00 pm.

 2021-2022 INGLESIDE ATHLETICS